Panama City, Panama

 If you are thinking about moving to Panama City, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Panama prices are still low but not like advertised by different websites.
 The retirement (jubilado) discount is interesting but not fully discounted as advertised, it's not 25% on the total electric bill, it's 25% of the of a portion of the electricity used so far away from 25% of total bill.
 Hotels are discounted by 25% but from their highest price so if a hotel is showing a special price of $100/night, you won't get 25% off $100, you will get 25% of their regular price that maybe around $150 so you better use their special rare and not applying your jubilado discount.
 For restaurants, the 25% discount worth it but it's not 25% off the total bill, it's 15 to 25% on portion of the bill but still worth it.
 Condo/house purchase or rental are cheaper.
 Food is not cheaper then the USA and even higher so if you buy locally food, you will save but limited on your choice.
 If you buy some food products from the USA, you will pay full price....higher then the USA.
 Panama is hot and Humid besides if you live in the mountains but there are negative aspects to it.
 My wife and I live in Panama and we like it so this message is not to sugar coat Panama but to be realistic.
 We like Panama, people are very friendly with no crazy politic discussions.
 You don't hear about shooting here and there on daily basis, it is safe and quiet place.
-They use the US currency, it's not to far away from the USA so it's interesting," wrote one member in Panama City.
+They use the US currency, it's not to far away from the USA so it's interesting," said one expat in Panama City.

 How do I meet people in Panama City?